royben/RealTimeGraphX/README.md

 <hr/>
 <br/>

-The solution contains demo projects for WPF and UWP.
+The follwing diagrams demonstrates the connections between graph components and how they are implemented on each platform.

 <h3>Model<h3>